Vidiots (store)

-Vidiots is an independent video rental store in Los Angeles, California.
+Vidiots is an independent non-profit video rental store in Los Angeles, California.

 History

 Vidiots was founded by Cathy Tauber and Patricia Polinger in 1985.
 The original Vidiots location was based in Santa Monica and featured a library consisting of 800 titles.

 Throughout the 90s and early 2000s, Vidiots distinguished themselves from larger video rental store chains, such as Blockbuster, by featuring obscure and niche titles, including several VHS that were never made into DVDs, and movies which were out of print entirely.

 While experiencing a steady increase in cinephile customers, Vidiots expanded their programming to include a series of film-related events, including screenings, small festivals for local filmmakers, speaker spotlights, etc. Vidiots' video library increased to 50,000 titles by the 2010s.

 At the encouragement and assistance of filmmaker David O. Russell, Vidiots became a non-profit organization in 2012, Vidiots Foundation.
 Their stated mission was to "preserve, protect and educate," about the history of film and the various kinds of filmmaking.

 In 2016, Vidiots recognized Harry Dean Stanton with their inaugural Harry Dean Stanton Award.
 The award recognizes a member of the film community whose body of work has helped define or impact American cinema.

 In 2017, Vidiots closed after struggling to maintain itself with the increase in streaming platforms and viewership.